oracoraque/slop_fork/README.md

 ## Events

-You may listen for any of these events.
-Also support for arbitrary modes, defined +mode -mode e.g. `+v`.
-The `msg` event consumes both channel and user messages.
-The `channel msg` event consumes only channel messages,  `user msg` applies to only user messages, and so forth.
-This rule apples to `msg`, `notice`, and `mode`.
-You may also listen for commands by name, e.g. `.we` or `.g`.
-Configure the command prefix in `config.json`.
+You may listen for any of these events:

 + `connect`
 + `notice`